GoogleContainerTools/kpt-functions-catalog/examples/set-namespace-imperative/README.md

 ### Overview

-This examples shows how to set namespace in the `.metadata.namespace` field on all resources by running [`set-namespace`] function imperatively.
-Resources that are known to be cluster-scoped will be skipped.
+This examples shows how to replace KRM resources' namespace fields by matching the namespace with the namespace object's `metadata.name`.
+The example uses `kpt fn eval` to run the function imperatively.

 ### Fetch the example package